customerio/customerio-reactnative/docs/cocoapods-deployment-target-normalization.md

 resolved value.
 A non-numeric value at a lower precedence does not fail when an explicit target setting already determines the effective value.

+If the helper reports a non-numeric selected value, use the project, target, and configuration in the error to locate the authoritative `IPHONEOS_DEPLOYMENT_TARGET`.
+Replace the macro or inherited expression at that precedence with its intended numeric version, then run `pod install` again.
+Do not skip that target: continuing with an unresolved expression would leave the generated project outside the deterministic audit.
+The helper validates every selected value before changing any project, so this failure does not leave a partially normalized installation.

 If an error says a selected xcconfig cannot be read or parsed, repair or remove the reported base configuration file reference for the reported project, target, and configuration.
 Lower-precedence xcconfigs are not parsed when the target build-setting key is present.
 Run the helper in the